nesi/swc_lincoln2015/Git_Lessons/04-changes.md

 Now suppose Dracula adds more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
-you may use a different editor, and don't need to `cat`.)
+you may use a different editor, and the `cat` command is optional.)

 ~~~ {.bash}
 $ nano mars.txt